passportxyz/passport-docs/pages/building-with-passport/passport-api/api-reference.md

 }
 ```

-### Get score of a single address
+### Retrieve previously submitted score for a single address

-You must submit any Passports you'd like to request a score for via the [Submit for scoring](#submit-for-scoring) endpoint before successfully receiving a score via this endpoints.
+You must submit a Passport to be scored via the [Submit for scoring](#submit-and-retrieve-latest-score-for-a-single-address) endpoint before successfully receiving that score via this endpoints.

-Use this endpoint to retrieve the score for one Ethereum address.
-You can use the [multiple address](#get-scores-of-all-submitted-addresses) endpoint if you have more than one address submitted to a Scorer.
+Use this endpoint to retrieve the last submitted score for one Ethereum address.

+You can use the [multiple address](#retrieve-previously-submitted-scores-of-all-submitted-addresses) endpoint if you'd like to retrieve the latest submitted scores for all addresses that have been submitted to the scorer using the POST endpoint.

 > GET /registry/score/{scorer\_id}/{address}